 Why are the 2 CPU cores nodes slower?
 In theory, they use the same speed CPUs.
 One possible explanation is network performance.
 2 core R4 instances have “up to 10 Gigabit” network performance, with 32 core instances having a full 10 Gigabit.
 It’s possible that a 2 core R4 actually only has 2/32 * 10 = 0.625 Gigabits (625 Megabits) available to it which could result in increased latency.
 However, according to this theory, an 8 node instance should have even less latency (but after extra testing it has comparable latency to the 4 core instances).

-As I was collecting both server and client side instance CPU Utilisation and load metrics, I was able to analyse this data and found a significant trend.
-The Kafka server is more efficient and uses fewer cores than the client side.
-The client side uses approximately double the number of cores as the server side.
+As I was collecting both server and client-side instance CPU Utilization and load metrics, I was able to analyze this data and found a significant trend.
+The Kafka server is more efficient and uses fewer cores than the client-side.
+The client-side uses approximately double the number of cores as the server-side.
 The actual ratio of client to server cores depends to some extent on the node sizes so the following are averaged results, however the relationship between load and client cores is consistent, which allows the graph to be used to predict the expected number of client cores for a target load (e.g. 100 client cores for 1M events/s, extrapolation from 400k to 1M events/s):

 In the Red Pill version of the world, achieving linear scalability had some challenges.

 Initial attempts to achieve linear scalability with Kongo failed.
 I could only get a 15% improvement with scale-out and 50% with scale-up.
 The fundamental problem turned out to be the large number of consumers.
 However, before finding the cause and managing to drastically reduce the number of consumers needed at higher loads, I tried to mitigate several issues I discovered running the benchmark with the large number of consumers.
 These insights may still be useful if your application really requires a large number (100s) of consumers, as scalability is harder to achieve with increasing numbers of consumers.